-Ballroom & Latin
+Ballroom & Latin Dance Training

-in Ottawa and Online
+In Ottawa & Online

 MEET YOUR TEACHER

-Kamila Lichvarova
+Kamila Lichvárová

 The Science of Dance and Its Benefits for Body, Mind, and Soul